Exporting Clash Reports in Navisworks: A Step-by-Step Guide

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Welcome back to the Navisworks video series.
-In this video we'll be exporting a clash report into html format and we'll be using the bim361-complete.nwf model located in your lessons 6 folder.
-And if you don't have Clash Detective open, make sure that you do open it and then you go to the either the Select or Results tab.
+In this video, we'll be exporting a clash report into HTML format and we'll be using the bim361-complete.nwf model located in your Lesson 6 folder.
+And if you don't have Clash Detective open, make sure that you do open it and then you go to either the Select or Results tab.

 The purpose of exporting a clash report is to communicate with the rest of your team what you're seeing in your Clash Detective.
-Now often your other team members aren't going to have access to this tool.
-They may have access to Navisworks Freedom, they may not have access to any version of Navisworks, but they probably don't have access to your original nwf-clash file.
+Often, your other team members aren't going to have access to this tool.
+They may have access to Navisworks Freedom, they may not have access to any version of Navisworks, but they probably don't have access to your original.nwf clash file.

 So Navisworks allows us to export to a format that can be read with any internet browser.
 We've gone through at least one of our clash tests and we've created some comments, we've created some assignments to specific trades, and we've created viewpoints within our clash test.
 The one last thing we need to do is to make sure that we have the visibility that we want to export turned on.

-I'd like the dimother to be on and we will be able to select from the reporting tab how we want Navisworks to export.
-If we have dimother turned on, then Navisworks will export this viewpoint with the dimother turned on.
-And make sure you have transparent dimming checked on as well.
+I’d like "Dim Other" to be on and we will be able to select from the Reporting tab how we want Navisworks to export.
+If we have "Dim Other" turned on, then Navisworks will export this viewpoint with "Dim Other" turned on.
+And make sure you have "Transparent Dimming" checked on as well.

-Let's go to the report tab.
-Here's where we can select all of the options about how we want our clashed port to show.
+Let's go to the Report tab.
+Here's where we can select all of the options about how we want our clash report to appear.
 We can check on any one of the contents.

 Learn CAD